HouseTrip/housetrip.github.com/_posts/2014-11-25-calendar-refactoring.md

 ## <a name='sec-conclusions' />Conclusions

 In this blog post I presented an overview of how I handled the design of a frontend calendar.
-I used well known software design principles trying specifically trying to maximise the [qualities](#code-qualities) of the resulting classes and the separation between the different [software layers](#software-layers) of the calendar.
+I used well known software design principles with the end goal of maximise the [qualities](#code-qualities) of the resulting classes and the separation between the different [software layers](#software-layers) of the calendar.
 Technologically I relied on Backbone for the views and to implement the pub/sub bus enabling the communication between the views and the controller.
 Finally the domain layer is only made of POJOs.

 In general I am definitely happy about the resulting code.
 Obviously everything I presented is subject to tradeoffs and I would love to hear your feedback in the comments!